Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Numerical implementation

-The above equations omit subscripts denoting a specific node, and use ${x}$, ${v}$, and ${F}$ to refer to the complete vector of positions, velocities, and forces, respectively, each of length $3n$.
+In the quasistatic formulation, the equations of motion may be expressed in the semi-explicit form \begin{linenomath} \end{linenomath} The above equations omit subscripts denoting a specific node, and use ${x}$, ${v}$, and ${F}$ to refer to the complete vector of positions, velocities, and forces, respectively, each of length $3n$.
 The acceleration of all nodes is taken to be approximately zero at each step, thereby implying zero net force.
 The combination of both differential equations and algebraic constraints results in a differential-algebraic system of equations, or DAE~\cite{ascher1998computer}.
 Here, node positions $x$ represent the differential degrees of freedom, and node velocities $v$ the algebraic degrees of freedom.
 In order to simultaneously satisfy all algebraic constraints, DAEs are typically solved using implicit methods.
-We use a backward differentiation formula (BDF) of order $s$ to discretize the set of differential equations as

-Here, $\alpha$ and $\beta$ are coefficients that depend on the history of integration steps and order $s$ of the BDF method used, $h$ is the current integration step size, and superscripts are used to denote the discrete timestep corresponding to each set of positions and velocities.
+We use a backward differentiation formula (BDF) of order $s$ to discretize the set of differential equations as \begin{linenomath} \end{linenomath} Here, $\alpha$ and $\beta$ are coefficients that depend on the history of integration steps and order $s$ of the BDF method used, $h$ is the current integration step size, and superscripts are used to denote the discrete timestep corresponding to each set of positions and velocities.
 To allow for adaptive step size control, orders $s=3$ and $s=4$ are used, with step size-dependent coefficients $\alpha$ and $\beta$ as given in Refs.~\citenum{dolejvsi2008adaptive} \& \citenum{decaria2021variable}.
-The higher order method serves as a refined solution from which a local error estimate may be computed.
+The higher order method provides a higher accuracy reference solution from which a local error estimate of the lower order solution may be computed.
 Switching the sign of ${F}$ for later convenience, the set of discretized differential and algebraic equations now reads